juliawatanabe/juliawatanabe/README.md

 ### About me 🍃

-I'm a non binary person from Brazil interested in game and web development.
+I'm from Brazil and I'm interested in game and web development.

 Currently I'm studying fullstack development as a self-taught, but I hope to start a degree on IT field soon.